mdickson05/sql-olympics-server/README.md

-# DBS Final Assignment User Guide
+# SQL Olympics Server User Guide
-### About Me
-- Name: Marcus Dickson
-- Student ID: 21549225
-- Lab: Thursday 10am-12pm, 314.116
 ## Introduction
-The purpose of this document is to outline how to setup and run my implementation of the assignment.
+The purpose of this document is to outline how to setup and run my implementation.
 The guide will cover:

 - The specifications of the software I used, including (known) compatible software.
 - Setting up the MySQL database.